franrzm/docker-php-base-structure/README.md

-# Basic PHP + Postgres structure in Docker
+# Basic PHP + PostgreSQL in Docker